reposense/RepoSense/docs/user_guide.md

 $ java -jar RepoSense.jar -config CSV_path.csv -output output_path/ -since 01/10/2017 -until 01/11/2017
 ```
 Argument List:
-- config: Mandatory.
+- config : Mandatory.
 The path to the CSV config file.
-- output: Optional.
+- output : Optional.
 The path to the dashboard generated.
 If not provided, it will be generated in the current directory.
 - since : Optional. start date of analysis.
 Format: `DD/MM/YYYY`
 - until : Optional. end date of analysis.
 Format: `DD/MM/YYYY`

 ```
 Note:
-The contribution calculation is base on the daily commits made within 00:00 to 23:59 in GMT+8.
+The contribution calculation is based on the daily commits made within 00:00 to 23:59 in GMT+8.
 ```

 ## CSV Config File
-The `CSV Config File` control the list of repositories and the target author.
+The `CSV Config File` control the list of repositories, and the corresponding target authors to track contribution of.
 [Sample_full.csv](../sample_full.csv) is an example of a configuration file setup.
 It should contain the following columns:

 Column Name | Explanation
 ----------- | -----------
 Organization | Organization of the target repository
 Repository | Name of the target repository
-branch | The branch to analyse in the target repository
+Branch | The branch to analyse in the target repository
 Author's GitHub ID | GitHub ID of the target contributor in the repository
 Author's Display Name | Optional Field.
 The value of this field, if not empty, will be displayed in the dashboard instead of author's GitHub ID.
 [Optional] Author's Git Author Name | Detailed explanation below